howardzzhang/nfl_survivor_optimize/README.md

 ### nfl_analysis.jl
 How do we determine the optimal look forward periods $L$?
 Using historical data from 1990-2021 seasons (skipping 2020 Covid), I first consider a case where we choose a constant $L$ in each week.
 Similar to Bergman and Imbrogno (2017), I find that a 8-week algorithm performs best in terms of log-likelihood, but behaves similar to a greedy algorithm in terms of expected survival time.

 Each week, I run a $L$ period look forward optimization problem (defined above).
-I then extract the pick for the current week only.
-In the subsequent week, I drop the pick selected in the previous week, use updated elos, and then re-run the optimization problem with the same $L$ look forward period.
+I then extract the optimal team for the current week only.
+In the subsequent week, I drop the team selected in the previous week from the pool of potential candidates, use updated elos, and then re-run the optimization problem with the same $L$ look forward period.
 Crucially, the probabilities that enter the optimization problem are formed based only on the ELO available before the start of the current week.

 The log likelihood of a strategy is defined as
 $$\sum_{w=w'}^{w' + L-1} \sum_{t \in T_{w'}} x_{w,t}^* \log p_{w,w,t}$$